Stenciling tips & techniquesPREPARATION

 Stencilling works best on a smooth flat surface, so take time to prepare your walls by repairing cracks and sanding down any raised areas.
-Make sure your stencils is flat before using it, so leafe it unrolled for a few hours.
+Make sure your stencil is flat before using it, so leave unrolled for a few hours, weighted down to ensure it is flat.

 Have all your equipment at hand: